Strilanc/Strilanc.github.io/_posts/2015-06-20-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 # Unavoidable Exponentially Precise Gates

-The reason I suspect that the exponentially precise gates are necessaru has to do with thinking of the phases of states as counters.
+The reason I suspect that the exponentially precise gates are necessary has to do with thinking of phases as counters.

 Suppose that we are given a very precise phase shift gate: $\sqrt[2^p]{Z}$ for some large $p$.
 Applying $\sqrt[2^p]{Z}$ a total of $2^{p+1}$ times will rotate any affected phases by a full turn, back to where they started.
 In effect, this means we can treat each state as having a counter that wraps around after being incremented $2^{p+1}$ times.

-Now let's consider what happens to the counter system when we apply our available operation and our desired operation.
+Let's consider what happens to the counter system when we apply our available operation, and compare that to what happens when we apply our desired operation.

 When we apply the $\sqrt[2^p]{Z}$ gate, any states where the target wire is ON will have their counters incremented.
 This adds $2^{n-1}$ increments into the counter system, because that's how many states there are where the target wire is ON.

-If we instead apply the desired operation, a controlled-Z that depends on every wire, then only the all-ON state is affected.
+Applying the desired operation, a controlled-Z that depends on every wire, only affects the all-ON state.
-This adds $2^p$ increments into the counter system, because that's how many it takes to go half-way around.
+However, the counter is incremented $2^p$ times (adding $2^p$ increments into the counter system), instead of once, because that's how many increments it takes to go half-way around.

-A counter wrapping around removes $2^{p+1}$ increments from the system.
+A counter wrapping around, from $2^{p+1}$ to $0$, removes $2^{p+1}$ increments from the system.
 The operation we *can* perform adds $2^{n-1}$ increments into the system.
 The operation we *want* to perform must add exactly $2^p$ increments into the system.

 Oh my.

-Unless $2^p$ is a multiple of $lcm(2^{n-1}, 2^{p+1})$, it is impossible for us to add exactly $2^p$ increments into the counter system by applying our available operation.
+Unless $2^p$ is a multiple of $lcm(2^{n-1}, 2^{p+1})$, it is impossible for us to add exactly $2^p$ increments into the counter system by applying our available operation (even if we're allowed to repeatedly permute the states and apply the operation).
-Unless $\min(p+1, n - 1} \leq p$, we're screwed.
+Unless $min(p+1, n - 1) \leq p$, we're screwed.
-As soon as $n$ exceeds $p+1$, we won't be able to simulate a fully-controlled-Z operation anymore.
+As soon as $n$ exceeds $p+1$, we won't be able to simulate a fully-controlled-Z operation anymore for the same reason that you can't reach an odd total by adding up only even numbers.

-(Why doesn't this argument work when there's an ancilla bit?
-Because then the target operation adds $2^p$ into two operations, for a total change of $2^{p+1}$, and that's always a multiple of $\lcm(2^{p+1}, 2^n}$.)
+(Why doesn't this argument also apply to the case where there's an ancilla bit?
+Because then the target operation adds $2^p$ into *two* states, for a total change of $2^{p+1}$, and that's always a multiple of $lcm(2^{p+1}, 2^{n-1})$.)

-This is not proof positive that we need exponentially precise gates to solve the problem exactly.
+This is not proof positive that we need exponentially precise gates to solve the exercise.
-In particular, we effectively limited ourselves to our single phase shift gate along with implicit permutations of the state space so that we could hit arbitrary counters.
-There may be some clever way of making things work, by partially rotating around the X or Y axies in addition to the partial rotations around the Z axis.
+In particular, there may be some clever way of partially rotating around the X or Y axies in addition to the partial rotations around the Z axis.
-But I would find that surprising; rotations tend not to cancel out unless they're multiples of 90 degrees.
+However, I would find that surprising because it seems to be hard to get back to a nice fraction of a turn after combining rotations around two axies (not counting 90 degree rotations or undoing each rotation in reverse order, of course).

 # Summary

 Unlike classical computers, quantum computers don't need an ancilla bit to perform a controlled-NOT that depends on every wire.
-However, exponentially precise single qubit gates seem to be required.

-In practice, it would be significantly cheaper to just have the extra working bits available.
+They have the option of using exponentially precise phase shift gates instead.

+In either case a linear number of Toffoli-or-smaller gates is needed but, pragmatically speaking, it's simpler and more efficient to just have an ancilla bit available.